-The costs and useful life data of components is the foundation on which the remainder of the reserve study is based as all recommended financial strategies are directly impacted by the estimated current and future costs for repair / replacement.
-Inaccurate data during the component analysis portion of the reserve study will likely lead to inaccurate projections in the future and funding plans which may not meet the goals and statutory requirements.
+The costs and useful life data of components is the foundation on which the remainder of the reserve study is based as all recommended funding models are directly impacted by the estimated current and future costs for repair / replacement.
+Inaccurate data during the component analysis portion of the reserve study will likely lead to inappropriate recommendations for current reserve account allocation rates and inaccurate projections in the future.

 Where does the Cost data and Useful Life come from?

 The most reliable data we have is thousands of prior reserve studies that we have at our disposal and for review.
 Many of these have invoices and bids from vendors which were reviewed and included as actual costs data into these prior studies.
 We have a database that is updated regularly to reflect actual costs data from these vendors for all types of building and grounds components.
 The useful life of components is also listed in these prior studies and are specific to each community as we assign a placed in-service data for each component, many we know the install date (e.g. when a composition shingle roof last about 25 years for the vast majority of buildings we encounter that is a good sign that it will also last 25 years on your building)